variantstudios/wisdomwaysacupuncture.com/_posts/2013-07-05-acupuncture-for-heavy-menstrual-bleeding-4-patients-4-success-stories.md

 This woman’s diagnosis was excess cold in the uterus with yang (warmth) deficiency.
 Cold causes our qi and blood to get blocked, which can cause the most extreme pain there is.
 It’s like our uterus becomes like an ice block, and nothing can move.
 Which can seem contradictory because her blood was certainly moving too much.

-The problem started after she’d done the Tough Mudder race where she swam through their Arctic Plunge obstacle and then never warmed up the entire rest of race, despite the intense physical exercise.
+The problem started after she’d done the Tough Mudder race where she swam through their Polar Plunge obstacle and then never warmed up the entire rest of race, despite the intense physical exercise.
 She tends to run on the cold side anyway so it was like this put her over the edge, turning cold into ice.

 By warming her up, the stagnant blood causing the pain was able to release, massively decreasing her menstrual pain.
 Because her cold was due to yang deficiency, it was like her body lacked the energy to both warm her up, and hold in her blood so it didn’t leak out profusely.